tbocek/tomtp/Readme.md

 ## Encrypted Payload Format (Transport Layer) - min.
 8 Bytes (without data)

-To simplify the implementation, the header always maintains a fixed size.
+To simplify the implementation, there is only one payload header.

-### Types:
 ```mermaid
 ---
 title: "TomTP Payload Packet"